War of the Vikings: Gameplay

 War of the Vikings puts the player in control of a single soldier fighting for either the Vikings or the Saxons.
 The player will be able to define the game character profile by choosing everything from armour style, heraldry, shield paintings, beards, armour, weaponry and perks.
 The game plays mainly in a third-person viewpoint and is a multiplayer game.

 The player can choose from 5 character classes:.

 Warrior (Medium Class): An all-around warrior with medium armor, with a sword, shield, and throwing axes.

 Champion (Heavy Class): Heavily armored, with charged up attacks whose two-handed axe deals a lot of damage.

 Skirmisher (Light Class): A ranged fighter who picks off enemies with a longbow, but carries a light axe for close-quarter melee combat.

 Shield Maiden (Medium Class): A defensive front liner with spear, javelin and the Snowflake shield.

 Berserker (Light Class): A fast, dual wielding fighter with two swords.

 Melee attacks are divided into right and left side swings and overhead strikes.
 Each melee weapon also has a special attack which does a large amount of damage if it connects but will leave the attacker vulnerable while the animation plays.

 There are 5 game modes, each of which can be played by up to 64 players.
 Arena is a single life game mode in a small map, where, when a player is 'downed' they can be killed by the attacker hitting them where they lay or can be resurrected by a team mate.
 Pitched Battle is a larger version of a single life game mode, suitable for clan battles.
 TDM game mode is where the player has the ability to respawn, however each full death counts towards the score (a resurrected player does not count as a death for the game score).
 Conquest is a multiple life game mode where the teams battle to advance one objective at a time.
 Domination is another multiple life game mode where all objectives are available and must be held simultaneously to win.

+Development and release

+War of the Vikings was developed by Swedish developer Fatshark.
+During development, the team conducted research on Viking history by consulting with scholars.
+These scholars had specialties in areas including the weapons, gear, culture, language, and lifestyle of both Vikings and Saxons.
+They stated that this was in order to get away from stereotypical depictions of Vikings.

+War of the Vikings was made available through Steam's Early Access program.